Budibase/website/content/blog/ai-forms/index.md

 As we noted a second ago, one of the options available to us here is utilizing an AI agent framework.
 These are reusable, code-centric tools that expedite the process of creating custom AI agents.

-Alternatively, users with lower levels of technical skills might wish to opt for a [no-code AI agent builder](https://budibase.com/blog/ai-agents/no-code-ai-agent-builders/).
+Alternatively, users with lower levels of technical skills might wish to opt for a [open-source AI agent platform](https://budibase.com/blog/ai-agents/open-source-ai-agent-platforms/).

 An increasing number of AI-powered automation tools also offer human-in-the-loop forms natively, which can be a strong option, although it’s worth noting that many of these will only support relatively basic forms, so we’ll need to choose carefully.